ssp2023/rallies-cli/README.md

 ## ✨ What is Rallies CLI?

-Rallies CLI is an intelligent investment research agent that combines the conversational power of AI with real-time financial data.
+Rallies CLI is an intelligent investment research agent built by [Rallies](https://rallies.ai) that combines the conversational power of AI with real-time financial data.
 Think of it as ChatGPT specifically designed for traders and investors, equipped with live market data, news feeds, and comprehensive financial analysis capabilities.

 ## 🚀 Quick Start